 You could order the interior in ‘standard’ Connolly Leather of any colour, just about everywhere, dashboard, steering wheel, headlining, parcel shelf, you name it and some of the cars were.
 Also, the floors were finished in Wilton Carpeting throughout, this really was a special car from an era of when velour seats were classed as luxury.

-However, most of the luxury items became an option on later cars.
+However, a lot of the luxury items became an option on later cars.
 In the original brochure price list, most items from the unique wheels to the leather trimmings were all options.
 The Air Conditioning was, remote tailgate release, alarm, electric steel or glass sunroof, cruise control, rear spoiler, electric door mirrors and the choice of either wool or leather headlining and sun-visors.
+Cruise Control was standard.
 The dashboard was a special feature, with a binnacle of dials and a ‘stack’ stereo system, which was quite powerful in its day.

 The initial cars started with a base 1300 Metro, with a tuned head, this later became the same engine that went into the later MG Metro.
-Although you could later have a choice between MG & MG Turbo cars, later on, to give more power.
+Although you could later have a choice between MG & MG Turbo cars, these didn’t have the ‘Frazer’ spec finish.

 The car we owned in the late 1980s was highly specced, with leather headlining, parcel shelf, glass sunroof and all the other tricks including cruise control!
 It was an amazing car in its day, an original real head-turner.
 It’s believed this was No19.
 If you know of the car or its destiny then do get in touch…

-These cars were also marketed in the states with a sole importer, the adeptly positioned Ray Denwood of Wiltshire Boulevard, Beverly Hills California, for c$30,000!
+The Tickford Metro were also marketed in the States with a sole importer, the adeptly positioned Ray Denwood of Wiltshire Boulevard, Beverly Hills California, for c$30,000!
 At least the image was right, however, just 3 in LHD form were sold.
-One has recently returned to the UK.
+Two have recently returned to the UK.
 The third is thought to be still in the Bahamas and possibly scrapped, being smashed up twice or very ill!

 Of the number plates I’ve tracked down, there’s an odd sorting of colours and finishes.
 And the list isn’t complete yet;

 Of Course, the Tickford Owners Club is a great source for all things Tickford Metro, Terry Wells is the specialist to chat with.
 But the site well worth a visit for all Tickford, have a look here

 Keep watching…. more to follow!